juliajmg/KilobotsNestSite/README.md

 This callback is triggered every time a message is scheduled for transmission (roughly twice every second).

-Kilobots can communicate at rates up to 30 kb/s
-With all robots using the same infrared channel for communication, there is the possibility that two or more robots may try to transmit at the same time.
+Kilobots can communicate at rates up to 30 kb/s with all robots using the same infrared channel for communication, there is the possibility that two or more robots may try to transmit at the same time.
 To mitigate this problem a standard carrier sense multiple access with collision avoidance (CSMA/CA) method is used.

 In an experiment with 25 robots, configured as shown in Fig. 2, the channel could support on average 240 five-byte packets/second, a 32% channel usage.

 Infrarred:  up to 7cm, up to 32kb/s  and 1kbyte/s with  25 robots, serial (256000 baud)

 1024 bytes = 1 KB (kilobytes).

 **Extract image every x frames**